 It was formed at the end of the 1999 season with a combination of clubs from the Central Coast and Newcastle Football Leagues.

-The league comprises 13 clubs.
-Four of the clubs are Upper Hunter based, four in the Newcastle area whilst another five are on the Central Coast.
+The league comprises 15 clubs.
+Five of the clubs are Upper Hunter based, five in the Newcastle area whilst another five are on the Central Coast.
 The most northern club in the league is Nelson Bay, Muswellbrook is the most Western and the most southern is Gosford.

 The premiership trophy in the league is the Black Diamond Cup which was first played for in 1888 and won by the Wallsend Club.
 The trophy is said to be the oldest Australian sporting trophy still being contested even outdates cricket's Sheffield Shield and is housed in the Newcastle Museum.